-NOTE 11 LEASES
+NOTE 12 LEASES

 The Foundation has operating leases (collectively, leases) for office space with terms ranging from five to eight years.
-Total lease expense for all operating leases was \$886,194 and \$739,213 for the years ended August 31, 2023 and 2022, respectively, and is included in program and supporting expenses in the accompanying statements of activities.
+Total lease expense for all operating leases was \$804,661 and \$886,194 for the years ended August 31, 2024 and 2023, respectively, and is included in program and supporting expenses in the accompanying consolidated statements of activities.